USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 with the library.
 Note that a C/C++ compiler supported by Matlab must be installed.
 See below for comments regarding compilation.

-NOTABLE CHANGES SINCE VERSION 4.0
+NOTABLE CHANGES SINCE VERSION 4.5:

+- The interfaces of many functions related to state transition matrices and covariance matrices have been updated to remove needless input.
+For example, the FPolyKal function had previously required a state vector to be passed even though it only used the vector to get its length.
+Now, one can just pass the length directly.
+- Folder names have been changed to get rid of spaces.
+- A number of new coordinate system conversions have been added including ENU2ECEF, ECEF2ENU, NED2ECEF, ECEF2NED, findRFRTransParam2Tar, and
+  findRFTransParam2TarEllipse, among others.
-- Added numerous new routines related to navigation.
-Existing routines have been updated.
-See the Navigation folder.
-Dependence on GeographicLib has been removed.
+- Functions related to copula distributions have been added.
-- Added specialized assignment routines: inverse 2D assignment (invAssign2D), 2D semi-assignment (semiAssign2D), lexicographic
-  bottleneck assignment (lexBottleneckAssign), and k-cardinality 2D assignment (kCard2DAssign).
-- Added handling stochastic differential equations with jumps.
-See strongStochTaylorStepJump, strongRungeKStepJump, among others in Mathematical Functions/Statistics/Stochastic Processes.
-Some algorithms are demoed in demoMertonModel
-- Added functions for the design of aberration-free lenses in Atmosphere and Refraction/Design of Lenses/
-- Additional probability distributions.
-- Additional and improved combinatorial routines.
+- A function for merging probability estimates from different sources has been added, fuseIndepProbEsts.
-- Expanded functions related to Gaussian mixture reduction in the "Clustering and Mixture Reduction" folder.
+- A number of new functions related to algebraic geometry have been added, including findConvexHull2DJarvis, drawProjEllipsHull, and nearestPointOnEllipsoid.
-- Added the Wigner-Ville transform.
-- Misc. other functions, such as ellipsOfEllipsSum for finding the minimum ellipsoid enclosing the Minkowski sum of two ellipsoids.
+- Constrained optimization on the surface of a sphere via eqConstLSSpher.
+- A new solver for cubic bivariate equations, solveCubicBivarEq.
+- Bug fixes and modifications to a number of functions.
+For example, the Gaussian mixture reduction algorithm in RunnalsGaussMixRed tends to be much faster than before and its implementation more closely mirrors how one might implement it in C.

 COMPILED CODE:

-The compilation of the library has been tested under Matlab2018b for Mac OS X 10.12 using the Matlab-supported compiler offered free by Apple.
-Under Linux, gcc was used as the compiler.
-The code should also compile under Windows 10 using minGW.
-Precompiled code is not distributed with the library.
+The compilation of the library has been tested under Matlab2020b under Windows 10 using minGW64 and Microsoft Visual C++ 2019.
+The code will probably compiler under Mac OS X and Linux.
+Precompiled code is not distributed with th library.

 EXTERNAL SOLVERS:

 Almost all of the function in the library work without any external resources.
-However, the folder
-./Mathematical Functions/Polynomials/Generic Multivariate Polynomials/ contains the function solvePolySysWithExtProg.
+However, the folder ./Mathematical_Functions/Polynomials/Generic_Multivariate_Polynomials/ contains the function solvePolySysWithExtProg.
 This is an interface to external solvers for simultaneous multivariate polynomial systems.
 The solvers are external programs and are not included.
 Though the functions